CrossID/website/content/crossid/_index.md

 toc: false
 ---

-CrossID is a suite of hybrid identity management services.
+CrossID is a suite of hybrid resource management services.